estervandeput/portfolio/README.md

 #### Explore My Project
 Check out the document, analysis, and insights in the linked file under [Modeling Case Study](./7.%20Modeling%20Case%20Study) in my portfolio.

+### 8. Unsupervised Analysis Project
+### Course: Machine Learning and AI

+### Assignment Goal: Analyzing the Impact of Video Content
+In this assignment, the objective was to analyze the impact of video content in social media, specifically focusing on Facebook Live sellers in Thailand.
+The analysis included various unsupervised learning tasks like principal component analysis (PCA), k-means clustering, and logistic regression models to understand social media engagement patterns.

+### Data and Tasks
+- **Data Sources**: The assignment used the dataset from the research "Usage and Engagement Patterns for Facebook Live Sellers in Thailand."
+- **Reaction Analysis**: Compared videos with other forms of content to determine total engagement and specific reactions (likes, loves, etc.).
+- **Principal Component Analysis (PCA)**: Developed principal components from social media metrics and created a scree plot to determine the number of principal components to retain.
+- **K-Means Clustering**: Developed segmentation with k-means clustering using retained principal components and additional features.
+- **Logistic Regression Models**: Created three logistic regression models to determine the best model for predicting video content.

+### Skills and Tools Learned:
+- **Unsupervised Learning**: Applied unsupervised learning techniques like PCA and k-means clustering.
+- **Data Analysis**: Analyzed social media data to extract insights about video content's impact.
+- **Statistical Visualization**: Created visualizations like scree plots to support data analysis and model interpretation.
+- **Machine Learning Models**: Built and evaluated logistic regression models to predict the likelihood of video content.
+- **Cluster Interpretation**: Developed and named clusters to identify social media trends and segmentation.

+### Explore My Project
+Check out the analysis, insights, and models in the linked file under [Unsupervised Analysis Project](./8.%20Unsupervised%20Analysis%20Project) in my portfolio.